InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-corporate-culture.md

 ---
 title: "Corporate Culture"
 categories:
-  - Anonymity
-  - Privacy
+  - Corporate Culture
-  - Security
+  - Human Programming Technology
 tags:
-  - anonymity
+  - corporate
-  - privacy
+  - culture
-  - security
+  - HPT
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 At the heart of a culture is a distinctive language shared by the members of that culture.